You are here: Home Teaching Summer Term 2026 Program Verification (Lecture)

 Exercises

 Each Tuesday, an exercise sheet is published on ILIAS.
-You have one week to solve the exercises, and the solutions will then be discussed in the exercise session the following Tuesday.
+You have time until the following Monday 16:00 to solve the exercises, and the solutions will then be discussed in the exercise session Tuesday afterwards.
+The first exercise session will take place on April 28, meaning there is no session in the first week.

 You can submit your solutions to the exercises electronically via ILIAS.
 Your submissions will be marked and you will receive individual feedback.